AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 In the body of the :ada:`Put_Image_T` procedure, we implement our custom version of the :ada:`Image` attribute.
-We do that by calling the :ada:`Wide_Wide_Put` procedure with the information we want to provide in the :ada:`Image` attribute.
+We do that by calling the :ada:`Put` procedure with the information we want to provide in the :ada:`Image` attribute.
 Here, we access a buffer of :ada:`Root_Buffer_Type` type, which is defined in the :ada:`Ada.Strings.Text_Buffers` package.
 (We discuss more about this package